So Much More Than an Art Museum

 A Commitment to Diversity, Equity, Accessibility, and Inclusion

-The Eiteljorg Museum is committed to presenting the art and heritage of the American West and the Native peoples of North America as a diverse story of human accomplishment, adversity, and perseverance with respect and sensitivity to all cultures.
+The Eiteljorg Museum is committed to presenting the art and heritage of the Native peoples of North America and the American West as a diverse story of human accomplishment, adversity, and perseverance with respect and sensitivity to all cultures.
 In order to fulfill this commitment, the Eiteljorg must keep diversity, equity, accessibility, and inclusion at the forefront of everything we do.